 Consequences of Non-Compliance with the TAA

-If you are not staying TAA compliant, you are taking on a large number of risks with consequences that can be very expensive.
+If you do not assure TAA compliance, you are taking on a large number of risks with consequences that can be very expensive.
 For starters, if you fail to be TAA compliant, you are giving your competition a huge advantage.
 Your competition can use that information to get an investigation done on your company.
 If you are found to be not TAA compliant, you could potentially face large fines, or even have your contract canceled altogether.
 You also face the possibility of being banned from doing federal contracting.
 This could potentially be a business’s ender because you could receive bad press, and you are no longer able to take advantage of the large government market.

 It is important to note that the punishment can vary depending on certain situations surrounding your case.
 However, these potential consequences should make it clear that it is not worth risky when it comes to being and staying TAA compliant.
 When it comes to exposing these TAA violations, they can come from anyone because no rules are stating how they should be exposed.
 This means that your competition can be the ones to let the government know.